 Spinal Cord Injury (SCI) Research

-Most recently, our SCI research has focused on exoskeleton-assisted walking.
+In the Mount Sinai Spinal Cord Injury Program, most recently, our SCI research has focused on exoskeleton-assisted walking.
 Other areas of interest include modeling rehabilitation outcomes as individual trajectories of change as well as psychometric properties of measurement instruments.